What Comedy And Leadership Have In Common That Makes Them Effective – Part 1

 Comedians who get the best laughs tend to offer more details in their stories.
 Most often, when we laugh, it’s because they’ve captured details in life that we maybe didn’t see or didn’t know how to break down and explain to others.
 They’re constantly surveying the world around them to see when the next great bit will jump out at them for their act.
 Their keen eye and powerful observation are necessary tools to create laughs.

 Leaders do just the same.
 They pay attention for nuances others may not see, whether it’s in the work or the personalities playing out.
-Usually, all the great leaders are ones who see things — details, trends, and patterns — before anyone else.
+Usually, all the great leaders are ones who see things — details, trends, patterns, and the unspoken — before anyone else.
 If leadership isn’t paying as much attention to the details as possible, they may be missing opportunities to minimize setbacks and develop great strategies and ideas to move forward.

 Comedy is Knowing Your Audience

 This goes back to knowing who you’re speaking to.
 For instance, a group of nuns will not want to hear raunchy jokes.
 (Maybe I’m overgeneralizing and stereotyping, but you know where I’m coming from, Sister Florence!)
-And this day in age, when people get easily offended, comedy isn’t – and can’t – be what it used to be.
+This day in age, when people get easily offended, comedy isn’t – and can’t – be what it used to be.
 Even before the current societal criticisms ramped up the accountability on insensitivity, comedians needed to know what the audience they were playing to, more or less, wanted to hear.

 When it comes to the importance of the audience, leaders need to know who the stakeholders are.
-The need exists to recognize their people as an overall group while also understanding what the individual members are both seeking and can provide.
+The need exists to recognize their people as an collective group while also understanding what the individual members are both seeking and can provide.
 Like a comedian, a leader can’t deliver their best without knowing what the expectations are of the people around them.

-Coming in Part II:
+Covered in Part II:

 - Comedy is Gauging Your Audience